RodFireProductions/Status/readme.md

 ## Updating Status

 Run `Update.py` to update status.
-Run `Status Update.bat` to update status and push to origin.
+To update the status, commit, and push to origin, you'll have to change the directory listed in `Status Update.bat` and then run it.

 ## Running The Site